LoginRadius/html5-sdk/README.md

 <h6 id="ResetPasswordBySecurityAnswerAndEmail-put-"> Auth Reset Password by Security Answer and Email (PUT)</h6>
- This API is used to reset password for the specified account by security question  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-reset-password-by-email)
+ This API is used to reset password for the specified account by security question.
+[More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-reset-password-by-email)